rickbsgu/rickb-recipes/recipes/italian/carbonara.md

 ### Notes

 1. The key is timing.
 Watch the pasta, cream, and skillet contents closely - you want to bring it all together at once.
 2. The other key is cooking the meat and mushrooms separately.
-Mushrooms should be cooked in butter, not pork fat.
+You don't want the mushrooms tainted with pork fat.
 3. The cream _must_ be hot - close to boiling - to cook the egg yolk.